stianeklund/ARCP-590G-Documentation/README.md

 "U I D : U S E R ;", <-- Not a CAT command
 "P W D : P a s s w o r d ;" <-- Not a CAT command
 ```
-Authentication commands are ignored by the radio?
+Authentication commands are ignored by the radio.
+Some variants of these commands also exist with newer Kenwood radios with VoIP support etc.

 #### Keep Alive sequence:

 The `PS;` command is used as a keepalive, possibly in with ` AI;`
 This is necessary to avoid the TCP or serial connection from being closed.

-When (on) and idle the radio will simply repeat (over serial):
+When (on) and idle the radio will simply repeat (over serial) with a ~1.5 second interval
 ```
 PS1; AI0;? ;?; PS1; AI0;? ;?; PS1; AI0; ?; ?; PS1; AI0;? ;?;
 ```